DFIRmadness/Net-Intrusion-Analsyis/nia-pastable.md

 `tcpdump -n -e -r dmz.cap 'ether src <noted ether address> and src net <home net cidr>' -c 1`

 ## Wireshark

+When searching for strings in side of 'packets' you search for what is in the **'Frame'** .

 ### Wireshark Filters